sbi-benchmark/sbibm/README.md

 # Simulation-Based Inference Benchmark

 This repository contains a simulation-based inference benchmark framework, `sbibm`, which we describe in the [associated manuscript "Benchmarking Simulation-based Inference"](https://github.com/mackelab/sbibm#Citation).
 The benchmark framework includes tasks, reference posteriors, metrics, plotting, and integrations with SBI toolboxes.
-The framework is designed to be highly extensible and easily used in new research projects: For each benchmark task, prior, simulator, and reference posteriors are exposed, so that `sbibm` can be used easily in research code, as we demonstrate below.
+The framework is designed to be highly extensible and easily used in new research projects as we show below.

 In order to emphasize that `sbibm` can be used independently of any particular analysis pipeline, we split the code for reproducing the experiments of the manuscript into a seperate repository hosted at [github.com/sbi-benchmark/results/](https://github.com/sbi-benchmark/results/tree/main/benchmarking_sbi).
 Besides the pipeline to reproduce the manuscripts' experiments, full results including dataframes for quick comparisons are hosted in that repository.

 If you have questions or comments, please do not hesitate [to contact us](mailto:mail@jan-matthis.de) or [open an issue](https://github.com/sbi-benchmark/sbibm/issues).
-We would be very glad [about contributions](CONTRIBUTE.md), e.g., new tasks, novel metrics, or wrappers for other SBI toolboxes.
+We [invite contributions](CONTRIBUTE.md), e.g., of new tasks, novel metrics, or wrappers for other SBI toolboxes.

 ## Installation